 Participants must pursue a major in one of the STEM fields at Willamette (Biology, Chemistry, Exercise and Health Science, Mathematics, Physics, Computer Science, Data Science, Environmental Science, Public Health* or Psychology*) or pursue a Pre-Engineering degree with a major in one of the STEM fields.
-Students must also have demonstrated financial need (as indicated on the Free Application for Federal Student Aid, or FAFSA) and have a strong academic record.
+Students must also have demonstrated financial need as indicated on the Free Application for Federal Student Aid (FAFSA) or Oregon Student Aid Application (ORSAA) and a strong academic record.
 Students selected for the STEM Fellows Program, will receive up to $10,000 in annual scholarship, which can be stacked on top of any other financial aid you receive from Willamette.

 *Students with an interest in majoring in Public Health or Psychology will be considered on a case-by-case basis and should reach out to Alison Fisher, Professor of Chemistry.
 Students considering majoring in Public Health or Environmental Science are also encouraged to apply for the Heatherington or Dempsey Scholarships, respectively.

 - Reference Contact Information: